 ‘there is no’ ‘there exists not’

-This remained mainly unnoticed.
+This note remained mainly unnoticed.
 However, in the perspective of a NEC, it makes perfect sense.
-In Croft (1991) terms, the process of phonological fusion that gives rise towards the end of the Old Kingdom to the form nn dedicated to the negative existential function is characteristic the transition between a type A and a type B.
+In Croft’s (1991) terms, the process of phonological fusion that gives rise towards the end of the Old Kingdom to the form nn dedicated to the negative existential function is characteristic of the transition between a type A and a type B.

 The form nn does not remain specialized in this function for long.
-Indeed the documentation shows a stage whe nn is already extended to express the meaning ‘without’ when followed by an infinitive.
-According to Loprieno al. (2017 256257), the first examples of the negation nn where it does not function as a negative existential but as the negation in locative predication date to the late First Intermediate Period and early Middle Kingdom.
-It is well established in literary Middle Egyptian
+Indeed, the documentation shows a stage where nn is already extended to express the meaning ‘without’ when followed by an infinitive.
+According to Loprieno et al. (2017: 256–257), the first examples of the negation nn where it does not function as a negative existential but as the negation in locative predication date to the late First Intermediate Period and early Middle Kingdom.
+It is well established in literary Middle Egyptian:

 (32) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)